djccarew/watson-vr-custom-classifer-lab/README.md

 3.2.2 In a command prompt or terminal navigate to the ***test_apps/python*** sub folder of this project.
 Run the following command to install the dependencies

+Setting up a virtual environment is very helpful when managing dependencies for specific applications.

+`pip install -r virtualenv`

+Create a virtual environment

+`virtualenv -p python3 venv`

+Activate the new virtual environment

+`source venv/bin/activate`

+Now install the dependencies for this project

 `pip install -r requirements.txt`

 3.2.3 Run the following command to run the tester application